MHF0/Penetration-Testing/W01D02 Virtual Lab Setup.md

 A VM virtual network adapter uses the host network interface for a network connection.
 Put simply, network packets are sent and received directly from/to the virtual network adapter without additional routing.
 A special net filter driver is used by VirtualBox for a bridged network mode in order to filter data from the physical network adapter of the host.

-to read more about the Network visit [link](https://www.nakivo.com/blog/virtualbox-network-setting-guide)
+* Note: to read more about the Network visit [link](https://www.nakivo.com/blog/virtualbox-network-setting-guide)

 ### Now we are going to install Kali-linux